jacubero/Optimization/facility_location/README.md

 ## Problem Statement

 A distribution company uses bulk storage facilities to provide goods to many different customers.
-The goal of this problem is to determine which facilities will be the most cost eective for serving the customers.
-The complexity of the problem comes from the fact that each facility has dierent costs and storage capabilities.1
+The goal of this problem is to determine which facilities will be the most cost effective for serving the customers.
+The complexity of the problem comes from the fact that each facility has different costs and storage capabilities.

 ## Assignment

-Write an algorithm to solve the knapsack problem.
-The problem is mathematically formulated in the following way.
-Given $n$ items to choose from, each item $i \in \{ 0, \ldots, n-1 \}$ has a value $v_i$ and a weight $w_i$.
-The knapsack has a limited capacity $K$.
-Let $x_i$ be a variable that is $1$ if you choose to take item $i$ and $0$ if you leave item $i$ behind.
-Then the knapsack problem is formalized as the following optimization problem,
+Write an algorithm to solve the facility location problem.
+The problem is mathematically formu- lated in the following way: there are N = 0 : : : n􀀀1 facilities to choose from and M = n : : : n+m􀀀1 customers that need to be served.
+Each facility, f 2 N has a setup cost sf and a capacity capf .
+Each customer, c 2 M, has a demand dc.
+Both the facilities and customers are located in a Euclid- ian space, hxi; yii i 2 N [M. The cost to deliver goods to a particular customer c from a facility f is the Euclidean distance between two locations, dist(f ; c).2 Lastly, all customers must be served by exactly 1 facility.
+Let af be a set variable denoting the customers assigned to facility f.
+Then the facility location problem is formalized as the following optimization problem:

 $$\max \displaystyle \sum_{i=0}^{n-1} v_ix_i$$